prryplatypus/autoapprove-small-pr/README.md

 # Autoapprove small PR

-This GitHub action auto-approves the pull request if it has less than the amount of lines changed that you specify.
+This GitHub action auto-approves a pull request if it has less than the amount of lines changed that you specify.
 To calculate the diff size, it sums up the number of lines added and removed.

 ## Example usage